 Jean Vaislic

-On the occasion of the publication of From the bottom of my memory...
-Interviews with a Holocaust survivor in Poland by Jean Vaislic.
-Interviews conducted by Pierre Lasry, preface by Sandrine Mörch, postface by Alain Vaislic, collection «Témoignages de la Shoah», Fondation pour la Mémoire de la Shoah/ Éditions Le Manuscrit, 2016
+On the occasion of the publication of From the Depths of my Memory...
+Interviews with a survivor of the Holocaust in Poland by Jean Vaislic.
+Interviews conducted by Pierre Lasry, preface by Sandrine Mörch, postface by Alain Vaislic, collection «Témoignages de la Shoah», Fondation pour la Mémoire de la Shoah / Éditions Le Manuscrit, 2016

 Jean Vaislic © Memorial

 Born in Lodz, Jean is 13 years old in 1939.
 The following year, he wanders alone on the roads of Poland, fleeing the Nazis who took his father.
-He was arrested in 1942, then deported and integrated into the Kommando de Harzungen (satellite camp of Dora and Buchenwald).
-Jean meets Wacek, without whom he would probably not have survived.
-In August 1944, he was transferred to Auschwitz-Birkenau, then to Gleiwitz, Blechhammer, Gross-Rosen and, at the end of a long «March of death», to Buchenwald where he regained his freedom on 11 April 1945.
+He is arrested in 1942, then deported and integrated into the Kommando of Harzungen (satellite camp of Dora and Buchenwald).
+Jean meets Wacek there, without whom he would probably not have survived.
+In August 1944, he was transferred to Auschwitz-Birkenau, then to Discowitz, Blechhammer, Gross-Rosen and, at the end of a long "Death March", to Buchenwald where he regained his freedom on 11 April 1945.